krestfield/docs/certdog/scep.md

 Certdog supports the SCEP protocol ([RFC8894](https://datatracker.ietf.org/doc/html/rfc8894))

 Multiple SCEP end points can be created - each with a different configuration.
-This allows for multiple setups that may provide different certificate types from different CAs
+This allows for multiple setups that may provide different certificate types from different CAs.

+Only RSA issuers are supported currently.

 <br>